 UAS 0120 Flight Laboratory I: 4 semester hours.

 Experiments involving the construction, repair, and operations of light duty, remote unmanned aircraft.
 PREREQ: UAS program major.
 F

 UAS 0150 Unmanned Systems Design: 2 semester hours.

 Investigation of vehicle types, construction materials, tool implementation, and other design considerations for development of unmanned systems.
 PREREQ: UAS program major.
 S

-UAS 0155 Power Plant and Propulsion Fundamentals: 4 semester hours.
+UAS 0155 Flight Control and Subsystems: 4 semester hours.

-Theory of operation of propulsion, power plant, and control methods used in unmanned systems.
+Theory of operation of propulsion, power plant, control methods, radio frequency fundamentals, GPS L1 and L2, and Ground and Air Data Terminal equipment used in unmanned systems.
 PREREQ: UAS program major.
 S

 UAS 0170 Flight Laboratory II: 4 semester hours.